JCSDA/jedi-docs/docs/inside/jedi-components/saber/calibration.rst

 It receives a vector of Atlas FieldSets, which are all loaded in memory to calibrate the block.
 There is no enforced assumption on whether the ensemble mean has already been removed from the ensemble or not, this is a choice to be made for each block by the developers.

+Saber blocks with direct calibration assuming that the ensemble mean has been removed (not exhaustive list!)

+- :code:`spectral covariance`: calculates vertical covariances for each  `spectral` total wavenumber.
+- :ref:`write variances <calibration_write_variances>`: currently calculates variances and inter-variable cross-covariances either as a horizontal global average or per grid point.
+Also calculates vertical covariances or vertical cross-covariances.

 Iterative calibration
 ---------------------